TRADEMARK OPPOSITION PROCESS

 If an opposition is filed, the Registrar sends a copy of the opposition notice to the trademark applicant.
 The applicant must submit a counter-statement within two months from receiving the notice.
 If the counter-statement is not submitted within this period, the trademark application is considered abandoned as per Section 21(2) of the Trademark Act.

 Under Rule 45, the opponent must provide evidence supporting the opposition, along with an affidavit, within two months of receiving the counter-statement.
 This evidence must be submitted to both the applicant’s attorney and the tribunal.
-Failure to submit the evidence within the prescribed timeline results in dismissal of the opposition under Section 45(2) of the Trademark Act.
+Failure to submit the evidence within the prescribed timeline results in dismissal of the opposition under Rule 45(2) of the Trademark Act.

 In accordance with Rule 46, the applicant is required to submit evidence supporting their counter-statement within two months of receiving the opponent’s evidence.
-Failure to comply within the specified time results in the application being considered abandoned under Section 46(2) of the Trademark Act.
+Failure to comply within the specified time results in the application being considered abandoned under Rule 46(2) of the Trademark Act.

 As per Rule 47, after the applicant submits their evidence, the opponent has one month to file additional evidence in response, if needed.